🖨️ Print smarter, faster, and greener—because your desk deserves the best.

 The Brother HL-L2445DW is a high-speed mono laser printer designed for professional environments, delivering up to 32 pages per minute with crisp 1200x1200 DPI resolution.
-Featuring automatic duplex printing, a large 250-sheet paper capacity, and versatile connectivity options including 5GHz WiFi and USB, it ensures efficient, hassle-free operation.
-With a robust toner yield of up to 3,000 pages and a user-friendly LCD control panel, this compact 7.1 kg device is built to keep your workflow seamless and your office eco-conscious.
+Featuring automatic duplex printing, a large 250-sheet paper capacity, and versatile connectivity options including 5GHz WiFi and USB, it ensures efficient, hassle-free printing.
+With a 1-line LCD control panel and long-lasting toner cartridges, this compact 7.1 kg device keeps your workflow smooth and sustainable.

 Controller type | Android |